March 12, 2020

 In our modern times, the importance (and rewards) of a diverse office have become increasingly paramount.
 We know that businesses operate at their best when they reflect the wealth of experiences, identities and backgrounds that exist in the real world.
 Yet, even in our contemporary climate, the importance of neurodiversity within the workplace is only just beginning to take the spotlight.

-Neurodiversity refers to a collection of neurological differences which can impact the cognitive processing of individuals in a variety of ways.
-Examples of differences which fall under the neurodiversity umbrella include dyslexia, dyspraxia, ADHD and autism.
+Neurodiversity refers to neurological differences, some of which can impact the cognitive processing of individuals in a variety of ways.
+Examples of differences that fall under the neurodivergent umbrella include dyslexia, dyspraxia, ADHD and autism.
 In the UK, it is estimated that 1 in 7 people are neurodivergent.
-Considering how common these differences are, it’s easy to see why more and more companies are looking to create (and scale!) plans which offer equality in their office for neurodivergent employees.
+Considering how common these differences are, it’s easy to see why more and more companies are looking to create (and scale!) plans which offer support in their office for neurodivergent employees.

 At the start of 2020, Universal Music became one of the first public movers and shakers with the launch of their ‘Creative Differences’ handbook.
 As music industry leaders, Universal count a particularly high number of creatives amongst their employees.
 Considering the relationship between neurodiversity and creativity, it is unsurprising that they also have an especially high number of prominent neurodivergent employees.

-Research from Universal indicates that 96% of employers in creative industries believe their workplace would benefit from being neurodiverse, yet only 17% of people know how many neurodiverse employees are already within their company.
+Research from Universal indicates that 96% of employers in creative industries believe their workplace would benefit from being neurodivergent, yet only 17% of people know how many neurodivergent employees are already within their company.

-Though neurodiversity has become something of a buzzword in recent months, many people – employers included – are unsure of what steps actually need to be taken in order to support neurodiverse individuals.
-While there is no cookie-cutter plan which can be implemented to universally improve work processes for neurodiverse individuals, there are many general guidelines for best practice.
+Though neurodiversity has become something of a buzzword in recent months, many people – employers included – are unsure of what steps actually need to be taken in order to support neurodivergent individuals.
+While there is no cookie-cutter plan which can be implemented to universally improve work processes for neurodivergent individuals, there are many general guidelines for best practice.